mialkin/docs/distributed-systems/observability/instrumentation-guidelines.md

 An [↑ instrumentation](https://en.wikipedia.org/wiki/Instrumentation_(computer_programming)) refers to the measure of a product's performance, in order to diagnose errors and to write trace information.

-This page provides excerpts from Prometheus's [↑ opinionated set of guidelines](https://prometheus.io/docs/practices/instrumentation/) for instrumenting your code.
+This page provides excerpts from Prometheus's [↑ opinionated set of guidelines](https://prometheus.io/docs/practices/instrumentation/) for code instrumentation.

 ## Table of contents